Municipal financial equalization; general information

 - the expansion of public field and forest roads, insofar as the mixed use of pedestrian and bicycle traffic with agricultural and forestry traffic makes the construction of a pedestrian and bicycle path necessary for traffic purposes unnecessary,

-- the construction of bypasses or relief roads in the course of state roads that are under special municipal construction responsibility, and
+- the construction of local bypasses or relief roads in the course of state roads that are under special municipal construction responsibility, and

 - the modification of junctions between state and municipal or district roads.